-Monitoring is not expected to directly cause geological impacts nor impacts to soils (items a-e).
+Monitoring is not expected to directly cause geological impacts nor impacts to soils (items a-f).
 No mitigation is required.

 Potential Impacts from Structural Control Construction

 No construction of a toxicity control is anticipated to expose people or structures to substantial adverse effects from geologic hazards (item a).